rev: tip draketo/politik/gnu-linux-desktop-share.org -rw-r--r-- 6.2 KiB View raw Log this file

 warrant a 100% increase of GNU/kw.
 It’s at 87% while GNU/Linux in July

 was only 3.57%.
-If this was due to an exodus of Windows-users, I would
+If this were due to an exodus of Windows-users, I would

 expect MacOS to rise along.